 The second method requires a bit more engineering.
 If you can create a teething pop with things you have laying around .

 Why teething tablets and gels aren’t recommended?

-While it’s tempting relieve your baby’s pain with a teething tablet or gel to ease his pain, it’s better if you don’t.
+While it’s tempting to relieve your baby’s pain with a teething tablet or gel to ease their pain, it’s better if you don’t.
 Teething gels could contain Benzocaine and other ingredients that aren’t not safe for babies.
 Also, we don’t recommend freezing teething rings -they can be sharp and can cut your baby’s gums.

-Instead try giving your baby cool or refrigerated teething rings to chew on/ Another option is to wet the corner of a washcloth, and then freeze it.
+Instead try giving your baby cool or refrigerated teething rings to chew on.
+Another option is to wet the corner of a washcloth, and then freeze it.
 Another alternative is rubbing the sensitive area of your baby’s gums (with clean hands, of course).